AlexvZyl/nordic.nvim/README.md

 **⚠️ &nbsp; I am currently under a lot of pressure to finish my Master's thesis and development has slowed down.
-I plan on getting back to working on the colorscheme ASAP.**
+I plan on getting back to working on the colorscheme ASAP.
+Almost back, look at [this PR](https://github.com/AlexvZyl/nordic.nvim/pull/66)**

 # 🌒 Nordic